New Environmental Justice Index Characterizes Toxic Metals in North Carolina Wells

 Joseph Hamm, Ph.D., a social scientist and lead for the Community Engagement Core within the Michigan State University Superfund Research Program, strives to define and measure trust between the public and the government.
 He works to create a deeper, fuller understanding of trust, one that crosses disciplines and helps different groups work collaboratively toward better outcomes for community health and safety.
 Over the course of his career, Hamm has worked with a variety of government organizations, including police departments, courts, public health departments, and other state and federal entities.

 Supports activities proposing to conduct analyses of existing ABCD Study data to accelerate the pace of research on child health and development, including: cross-sectional and/or longitudinal analyses; development of new or advanced statistical methods; and/or integration of ABCD data with other existing datasets that share common data elements.
-NIEHS is interested in applications that will use ABCD data resources to examine the contribution of environmental exposures on brain and development, identify sensitive time windows of development that may confer individual susceptibility, and identify protective factors that may mitigate environmental-induced changes.
+NIEHS is interested in applications that will use ABCD data resources to examine the contribution of environmental exposures on brain and development and to identify sensitive time windows of development that may confer individual susceptibility and also to identify protective factors that may mitigate environmental-induced changes.
 An R21 funding opportunity is also open.

 Research to Action: Assessing and Addressing Community Exposures to Environmental Contaminants (R01 Clinical Trial Optional)